+Study system

+Rhesus macaques live in large multi-male, multi-female social groups organized by rank and kinship 45.
+For females, rank is inherited from their mothers and generally all members of a matriline hold adjacent ranks 46 (although see 47).
+In contrast, males generally immigrate into a new social group and may enter at the bottom of the hierarchy, queueing for rank, or attain rank through direct competition 48.
+Rhesus macaque females form the core of the social group with affiliation between both kin and non-kin playing a key role in maintaining group stability 45,49.
+Although male social bonds have important fitness outcomes in macaques generally 50, male rhesus macaques engage in social affiliation far less frequently 51 and tend to be more socially isolated than females 52.
+Therefore, we focused our study on females, which we predict will be more strongly impacted by social bonds than males.
+We use rhesus macaques as a group-living, nonhuman primate (NHP) model because their social relationships are highly differentiated, exhibit a high degree of complexity and individual variability, and have been linked to a variety of health and fitness outcomes 30–33.

 Subjects and housing

 Subjects were 248 breeding age (3 years and older) female rhesus macaques (Macaca mulatta) that were born at the California National Primate Research Center in Davis, California (Table 1).
 Subjects lived in one of four large multigenerational and matrilineal social groups containing 100-200 mixed-sex individuals (Table 1), each housed in a 0.2 hectare outdoor enclosure.
 Subjects were fed commercial monkey chow and foraging enrichment twice daily.
 Fruits or vegetables were provided weekly.
 Water was available ad libitum.